victor-nyakas/git-demo/README.md

 # git-demo
 This is just a lesson on git.
-Added a new file to commit
+Added a new file to commit.